I have signed up for class with the somewhat-overdramatic juris doctor from previous posts. It is... interesting.

 The last instructor who was so persistent about going "no, really, just come to class," was Maestra.
 I don't know enough about the Japanese educational system to guess at her academic history, although she's certainly bright enough to have been in class with me if she'd been here.
 Dance-wise, I do know that she moved from Japan to Spain to study at Amor de Díos in Madrid, which one of my classmates once (accurately) described as the Harvard of flamenco.
 That somehow ended with me performing in an extract of "El amor brujo" at the Hatch Shell, backed by the Landmark Symphony Orchestra.

-The juris doctor got his formal training at Alvin Ailey.
+The juris doctor got some of his formal training at Alvin Ailey.
 He's making noises like he just wants me to show up to all his class sessions.
 Who the fuck knows where this is going to end up.

 Comments